 Let’s start with the holy grail of Pokemon cards, the 1st Edition Base Set Charizard.
 This is where it all began folks.
-With recent sales of PSA 10 variants topping $200k, what we’d all give for a time machine now huh?!
-Even just five years ago, these were selling for around $10k.
+With a recent PSA 10 copy selling for an incredible $420k, what we’d all give for a time machine now huh?!
+Even just five or six years ago, these were selling for around $10k.
 At the time, that seemed crazy money, but it looks like chump change now right?!

 1999 1st Edition Base Set Charizard PSA Population Report

 What Makes The Shadowless Charizard So Valuable?